panda3d/panda3d-docs/programming/shaders/list-of-glsl-inputs.rst

    // As above, but "Shadow" should be appended if the texture has a shadow filter. uniform sampler2DShadow p3d_Texture0;

-   // New in 1.10.0.
-Contains the matrix generated from texture pos and scale. uniform mat4 p3d_TextureMatrix[];

    // New in 1.9.0.
 Access the color scale applied to the node. uniform vec4 p3d_ColorScale;